a-yulee/JW-Portfolio-App/README.md

 # JW-Portfolio-App
-An app that showcases my portfolio
+An app that showcases my portfolio.
+Also my first app creation, was originally created for WWDC scholarship